 We asked everyone in our office which position they sleep in, we found that the majority of us are back sleepers.

 Sleeping in the “Savasana” position (on your back), is great for you spine and neck health, as your back is straight and supported.
-Also sleeping on your back allows your mattress to efficiently support your spine.
-Keep in that using too many pillows, can make breathing difficult.
+Also, sleeping on your back allows your mattress to efficiently support your spine.
+Keep in mind that using too many pillows can make breathing difficult.
 Neurologist, Dr. Decontee Jimmeh said: “Sleeping on your back also combats acid reflux”.

 There is also the fact that your face is not squashed against anything during the night, meaning you are reducing the chances of increasing wrinkles!

-Unfortunately those who suffer from snoring and sleep apnea and more likely to be a back sleeper.
-Doctors can sometimes recommend that you sleep on your side as back sleeping is commonly linked to sleep apnea.
+Unfortunately, those who suffer from snoring and sleep apnea are more likely to be a back sleeper.
+Doctors can sometimes recommend that you sleep on your side, as back-sleeping is commonly linked to sleep apnea.
 Also when sleeping on your back, your tongue can be forced backwards resulting in that not-so-beautiful, deep and prolonged loud noise we all know as snoring.

-If you’re a pregnant side sleeper, it’s good to know that many doctors would encourage that sleeping on the left side during pregnancy as it improves circulation to the heart, which is great for you and your baby.
+If you’re a pregnant side sleeper, it’s good to know that many doctors would recommend sleeping on the left side during pregnancy as it improves circulation to the heart, which is great for you and your baby.